Midwexican

 • Hit blend again and slowly drizzle in ¼ cup of extra virgin olive oil, blending for 20-30 seconds to emulsify.

-• Add cooled quinoa, corn, bell pepper, and green onions to a bowl.
+• Add cooled quinoa, along with corn (strained if using canned, cooked and kernels removed from the cob if using fresh), bell pepper, and green onions to a bowl.
 Pour half of the vinaigrette into the bowl and gently stir a few times to combine.
 Add the rest of the vinaigrette and stir a few more times.

 • Serve with garnishes like crumbly cheese or red pepper flakes, if desired.